Hey, Snickerdoodle!

 • Salt: You will need salt for the dough and also a sprinkle of flake salt for the tops of the cookies, if desired.

-• Maple syrup: Be sure to use pure maple syrup for the best flavor.
+• Maple syrup: Use pure maple syrup for the glaze.

 • Cream: You will use a couple tablespoons of heavy whipping cream for the maple glaze.